fieldtrip/website/workshop/leuven2019.md

 For the hands on session, we kindly require you to bring a functional laptop with MATLAB and FieldTrip installed.
 This session will be divided in a theoretical introduction, followed by the practical session, for which we ask you to read the points below:
 -   We expect that you know the basics of MATLAB and that you already have experience with MEG/EEG preprocessing and analysis.
 -   As the focus is on source reconstruction, topics that will NOT be covered in great detail are segmenting, artifact handling, averaging, frequency and time-frequency analysis, statistics.
--   If you are not familiar with MATLAB or are not certain about your MATLAB skills, please go through the “MATLAB for psychologists” tutorial on http://www.antoniahamilton.com/matlab.html to understand the FieldTrip toolbox design please read the FieldTrip reference paper.
+-   If you are not familiar with MATLAB or are not certain about your MATLAB skills, please go through the “MATLAB for psychologists” tutorial on <http://www.antoniahamilton.com/matlab.html>.
+-   To understand the FieldTrip toolbox design, please read the FieldTrip reference paper.
 -   We will not spend too much time on understanding how MATLAB works and how FieldTrip organizes the data.
 Therefore if you have never done any FieldTrip analysis in MATLAB before, you should read this introduction tutorial.

 In the hands-on session we will start with preprocessing structral MRI data, but will not spend too much time on understanding how MATLAB works and how FieldTrip organizes the data.
 Therefore if you have never done any FieldTrip analysis in MATLAB before, you should read this [introduction tutorial](/tutorial/introduction).